1943time/inkdown/README.md

 Bluestone is an WYSIWYG Markdown editor，use [GFM](https://github.github.com/gfm/) syntax，expanded [Mermaid](https://mermaid.js.org/) graphics [Katex](https://katex.org/) formula，
 Supports light and dark color theme. and generate your Markdown files into online documents in the easiest and fastest way.

-Unlike the source code editing mode, bluestone is more like a rich text editor, incorporating Markdown editing habits and using Markdown as a carrier.
+As a document publisher, markdown source code mode is undoubtedly efficient and free, but as a note, it is not conducive to reading.
-Because bluestone wants to maintain the universality and transferability of Markdown, saving it in a standard Markdown format allows you to back up your documents in any way possible and on this basis, enhance Markdown's editing and reading experience
+The table element of markdown is not conducive to writing, and the double-column mode is not conducive to focusing, so the Bluestone Editor was developed.
+It combines rich text with markdown editing habits to help you record daily, and saves it in standard markdown format, which allows your notes to be used anywhere and backed up in any way.

 ![](./docs/assets/d1.png)